How can aromatherapy fight caregiver stress, compassion fatigue, and job burnout in healthcare professionals?

 For instance, Ascents Patches, available in Calm and Nausea Relief formulas, simply “peel and stick” to clean skin and will diffuse therapeutic scent for up to 8 hours.
-These single-use patches empower caregivers to care for themselves by helping them to symptoms of stress, anxiety, and nausea that is the result of malodors in an easy-to-use format.
+These single-use patches empower caregivers to care for themselves by helping them to symptoms of stress, anxiety, and nausea resulting from malodors in an easy-to-use format.

-Ascents essential oil inhaler sachets can be purchased in four evidence-based formulas to help relieve additional symptoms of caregiver stress, burnout, and fatigue.
+Ascents essential oil inhalers can be purchased in four evidence-based formulas to help relieve additional symptoms of caregiver stress, burnout, and fatigue.
 Besides Calm and Nausea Relief, Energize and Focus are also available and intended for on-the-go use.
-Ascents® inhalers release precisely metered doses of essential oils when squeezed and continue to dispense effective doses for hundreds of uses per unit for up to 30 days after opening.
+Ascents inhalers release precisely metered doses of essential oils when squeezed and continue to dispense effective doses for hundreds of uses per unit for up to 30 days after opening.

 How are hospitals and other healthcare environments affected when caregivers are negatively impacted by their job duties and environments?